bitgord/blockchainedu/README.md

 # Blockchain: the internet’s trust protocol

-Introduction to the trust protocol
+Introduction to the trust protocol:
 - What is Bitcoin?
 - What is a distributed ledger?
 - How does it work?

-Design principles
--(as outlined in the Blockchain Revolution)
+Design principles (as outlined in the Blockchain Revolution):
 - Networked integrity
 - Distributed power
 - Value as an incentive